 If you see any grey or purple indicators you don’t like the look of, revoke that app’s privileges.
 Note that any apps set to “While Using” will only use GPS when you’re actively using the app (a good example is the iOS Camera app, which geotags images as they are taken).

-GPS Technology Has Come A Long Way
+GPS Technology Has Come a Long Way

-The GPS in your new iPhone isn’t like the GPS chip in your ageing iPhone 4S.
+The GPS in your new iPhone isn’t like the GPS chip in your aging iPhone 4S.
 While GPS technology has been mainstream for many years now, the iPhone 5s represented somewhat of a breakthrough in positioning technology thanks to the M7 co-processor.

 The M7 (and the current generation’s M8) is a co-processor designed with efficiency in mind that uses very little battery life.
 It tracks movement, so in addition to doing things like telling you how far you’ve walked today, it can buffer location data over short distances.
 This reduces the frequency that your iPhone wakes up the main CPU to ask the GPS where you currently are.